Voting in UUA Elections

-Under the Unitarian Universalist Association (UUA) bylaws, congregations that have met the certification requirements for sending voting delegates to General Assembly (GA) can vote in the election in two ways:
+Under the Unitarian Universalist Association (UUA) bylaws, congregations that have met the certification requirements will receive delegates that can vote in the election in three ways:

-- By sending delegates to vote on site at General Assembly on Saturday, June 24.
-All GA delegates who have voting credentials that were not used to vote absentee will be eligible to vote on site.
+- By sending delegates to vote in person at General Assembly on Saturday.
+All GA delegates who have voting credentials that were not used to vote online or by paper absentee will be eligible to vote in person.

-When discerning how to vote in the election (absentee or on site), congregations have wide discretion in determining whether and how to instruct their delegates.
+Congregations have wide discretion in determining whether and how to instruct their delegates.
 For example, a congregation could hold a congregational meeting to discuss the election and then could direct its delegates to vote for particular candidates.
 Or the congregation could appoint delegates and allow those delegates to vote their consciences.
-More detailed instructions for voting will be included with the ballot mailing in early May.

 For all questions: contact Rev. Rob Eller-Isaacs, UUA Secretary (secretary [at] uua [dot] org).